Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 Which card is cheaper?

-However, Revolut has an out of hours fee when converting currencies on the weekend - which means it may cost you extra whenever you exchange money to shop or spend on a Saturday or Sunday.
+However, Revolut has an out of hours fee when converting currencies on the weekend – which means it may cost you an extra 1% whenever you exchange money to shop or spend on a Saturday or Sunday.
 That’s not ideal if you’ll be taking weekend breaks, or if you’re shopping online for leisure.
-Plus, for currency exchange, UK standard plan holders pay a 1% fair usage fee once they exhaust their plan limit, which can push up costs significantly.

-On the downside, though, Wise caps the fee free ATM withdrawals at 200 GBP/month - which may not suit you if you’ll be relying on cash a lot as you travel.
+On the downside, though, Wise caps the fee free ATM withdrawals at 350 AUD/month – which may not suit you if you’ll be relying on cash a lot as you travel.

 Are Wise and Revolut cards safe to use?